La Monnaie: The theatre of Joseph Poelaert (1856–present)

-The new Théâtre Royal de la Monnaie opened on 25 March 1856 with Fromental Halévy's Jaguarita l'Indienne.
-In the middle of the 19th century, the repertoire was dominated by the popular French composers such as Halévy, Daniel Auber, and Giacomo Meyerbeer, and the Italian composers, Gioachino Rossini, Gaetano Donizetti, Vincenzo Bellini and Giuseppe Verdi, who had considerable success in Paris.
+In the middle of the 19th century, the repertoire was dominated by popular French composers such as Halévy, Daniel Auber, and Giacomo Meyerbeer, as well as Italian composers like Gioachino Rossini, Gaetano Donizetti, Vincenzo Bellini and Giuseppe Verdi, who had considerable success in Paris.

 The opera house in the 20th century

 Renovations on Poelaert's building were required shortly after opening due to faulty foundation work.
-The early 20th century saw an additional story added, and in the 1950s, a new stage building was added.
-By 1985, it was determined that complete renovation was needed.
+The early 20th century saw the addition of a storey, and in the 1950s, of a new stage building.
+By 1985, it was determined that a complete renovation was needed.
 Features such as raising the roofline by 4 m and scooping out the stage building area—in addition to creating a steel frame to strengthen the load-bearing walls and increasing backstage space—characterised this two-year project.
 However, the red and gold auditorium remained largely identical.
 The canvas of the ceiling painting was temporarily removed for restoration and only put back in 1999.
 It was temporarily replaced by a copy in much brighter colours, which was painted directly on the stucco ceiling.

-The entrance hall and the grand staircase underwent a radical makeover, although original features such as the monument by Belgian sculptor Paul Du Bois honouring manager and Music Director Dupont (1910), and a number of monumental paintings (1907–1933) by Emile Fabry were preserved.
-The Liège architect Charles Vandenhove created a new architectural concept for the entrance in 1985–1986.
-He asked two American artists to make a contribution: Sol LeWitt designed a fan-shaped floor in black and white marble, while Sam Francis painted a triptych mounted to the ceiling.
+The entrance hall and the grand staircase underwent a radical makeover, although original features such as the monument by the sculptor Paul Du Bois honouring the Manager and Music Director Dupont (1910), and a number of monumental paintings (1907–1933) by Emile Fabry were preserved.
+The Liège architect Charles Vandenhove created a new architectural concept for the entrance in 1985–86.
+He asked two American artists to make a contribution: Sol LeWitt designed a fan-shaped floor in black and white marble, while Sam Francis painted an abstract triptych mounted to the ceiling.
 Vandenhove also designed a new interior decoration for the Salon Royal, a reception room connected to the Royal Box.
-For this project he collaborated with the French artist Daniel Buren.
+For this project, he collaborated with the French artist Daniel Buren.
 Now seating 1,125, the renovated opera house was inaugurated on 12 November 1986 with a performance of Beethoven's Symphony No. 9.

-In 1998, the major part of the vacant Vanderborght Department Store building (c.
+In 1998, the major part of the vacant Vanderborght department store building (c.
 20,000 m²) and a neoclassical mansion, both situated directly behind the opera house, were acquired by La Monnaie.
 The edifices were renovated and adapted to house La Monnaie's technical and administrative facilities, previously spread all over the city.
 The building also contains large rehearsal halls for opera, the Malibran, and orchestra, the Fiocco.
 They can also be adapted for presenting public performances.